andrewhenriquef/andrewhenriquef/README.md

 ## Hi there, I'm Andrew 👋

-🏢 Currently working at Liber Capital as software engineer
+🏢 Currently working at Pin People as Tech Lead

 ⚡ Working in became the best version of myself in all areas

 I like 💻, 🥋, 🍺, ☕ and to play 🎮

-💬 Ask me about web development, leadership, martial arts, warframe and league of legends strategies
+💬 Ask me about web development, leadership, martial arts and league of legends strategies

 ___